WordPress/gutenberg/platform-docs/docs/basic-concepts/settings.md

 ## hasFixedToolbar

-Whether or not the `BlockTools` component renders the toolbar in a fixed position or if follows the position of the selected block.
+Whether the `BlockTools` component renders the toolbar in a fixed position or if follows the position of the selected block.
 Defaults to `false`.

 ## focusMode